PiotrJustyna/erlang-sandbox/README.md

 * ETS:
  * Distilled core storage example
  * Trigrams
+* RETS:
+  * ETS via REST
+  * Sample Hello World code for now: creates a table and returns its basic info as HTML.
+Not JSON yet.

 In the latests examples I'm exploring ETS - Erlang's in-memory storage.
 Results of running ```core_storage```'s ```make_a_set```: